 From the perspective of power dynamics, it looks even worse.

-Accordingly, Hirschhorn’s been well paid.
+Accordingly, Hirschhorn has been well paid.
 (Hirschhorn did not reply to several voice messages left at his residence, nor to a pair of emails.)

-Griffin, in a blunt contrast, is a single mother of two children who didn’t attend college and joined the company in May, 2014 when Teladoc Health purchased Ameridoc.
+Griffin, in a blunt contrast, is a single mother of two children who did not attend college and joined the company in May 2014 when Teladoc Health purchased Ameridoc.
 Working out of the Lewisville, Texas, office, she was in the unit that identified and enrolled doctors and nurses for its provider network.
 Former colleagues pegged her income as topping out at about $125,000.

 With a tangled backstory like that, common sense suggests that the relationship be kept as low key as possible.

-(Lewisville, about 25 miles north of Dallas, is where Teladoc Health’s non-executive operations are located, and thus given Hirschhorn’s dual COO/CFO role, he visited frequently.)
+(Lewisville, about 25 miles north of Dallas, is where Teladoc Health’s non-executive operations are located, and thus given Hirschhorn’s dual COO and CFO role, he visited frequently.)

 It appeared to have been a standard office romance — as familiar to many in real life as it is on TV — with them emailing each other, talking on the phone, going to dinner when Hirschhorn was in town; he even took her to Las Vegas for a few days.
 Except this was between perhaps the most important man in the company and a woman who, at least at the beginning of their relationship, was barely a mid-level employee.

 There was one other aspect to their relationship that struck Griffin’s ex-colleagues as unusual, with very good cause: Griffin told them she and Hirschhorn liked to trade Teladoc Health’s stock together.
 More accurately, after Griffin received a stock grant, Hirschhorn would tell her when he thought there were good opportunities to sell some shares.
 His track record, she proudly told colleagues, was pretty good.